Many breast cancer patients can skip chemo, big study finds

 The study is the largest ever done of breast cancer treatment, and the results are expected to spare up to 70,000 patients a year in the United States and many more elsewhere the ordeal and expense of these drugs.

-"The impact is tremendous," said the study leader, Dr. Joseph Sparano of Montefiore Medical Center in New York.
-Most women in this situation don't need treatment beyond surgery and hormone therapy, and "the rest of them are receiving chemotherapy unnecessarily."
+"The impact is tremendous," said the study leader, Dr Joseph Sparano of Montefiore Medical Centre in New York.
+Most women in this situation don't need treatment beyond surgery and hormone therapy, he said.

 For example, another study at the conference found that Merck's immunotherapy drug Keytruda worked better than chemo as initial treatment for most people with the most common type of lung cancer, and with far fewer side effects.